FNY Investment Advisers LLC Purchases 5,550 Shares of StoneCo Ltd. (NASDAQ:STNE)

 Several other hedge funds have also recently bought and sold shares of STNE.
 Captrust Financial Advisors grew its stake in shares of StoneCo by 2,806.9% during the 3rd quarter.
 Captrust Financial Advisors now owns 843 shares of the company’s stock worth $29,000 after acquiring an additional 814 shares during the period.
 AdvisorNet Financial Inc grew its stake in shares of StoneCo by 80.0% during the 3rd quarter.
 AdvisorNet Financial Inc now owns 1,800 shares of the company’s stock worth $62,000 after acquiring an additional 800 shares during the period.
 Hudock Inc. grew its stake in shares of StoneCo by 7,213.8% during the 3rd quarter.
 Hudock Inc. now owns 2,121 shares of the company’s stock worth $73,000 after acquiring an additional 2,092 shares during the period.
 Asset Management One Co.
 Ltd. lifted its holdings in StoneCo by 46.5% during the 3rd quarter.
 Asset Management One Co.
 Ltd. now owns 2,166 shares of the company’s stock worth $75,000 after purchasing an additional 688 shares in the last quarter.
 Finally, Creative Financial Designs Inc. ADV lifted its holdings in StoneCo by 134.0% during the 3rd quarter.
 Creative Financial Designs Inc. ADV now owns 2,499 shares of the company’s stock worth $87,000 after purchasing an additional 1,431 shares in the last quarter.
 Institutional investors own 65.37% of the company’s stock.

 A number of brokerages recently issued reports on STNE.
-UBS Group cut StoneCo from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $47.00 to $21.00 in a report on Tuesday, January 4th.
+Banco Santander cut StoneCo to a “sell” rating and set a $17.00 price objective on the stock. in a report on Tuesday, November 30th.
+Scotiabank began coverage on StoneCo in a report on Wednesday, December 1st.
+They set a “sector perform” rating and a $22.00 price objective on the stock.
+Bradesco Corretora dropped their price objective on StoneCo from $49.00 to $17.00 and set an “underperform” rating on the stock in a report on Monday, November 22nd.
 The Goldman Sachs Group cut StoneCo from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $73.00 to $19.00 in a report on Wednesday, January 26th.
-Evercore ISI began coverage on StoneCo in a report on Friday, February 18th.
-They set a “hold” rating and a $14.00 price objective on the stock.
-Credit Suisse Group cut StoneCo from an “outperform” rating to a “neutral” rating and dropped their price objective for the stock from $100.00 to $22.00 in a report on Wednesday, December 22nd.
-Finally, Itau BBA Securities cut StoneCo from an “outperform” rating to a “market perform” rating in a report on Thursday, December 16th.
+Finally, Grupo Santander cut StoneCo from a “hold” rating to an “underweight” rating and lowered their price target for the company from $45.00 to $17.00 in a report on Tuesday, November 30th.
 Four analysts have rated the stock with a sell rating, ten have given a hold rating and one has assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, StoneCo has a consensus rating of “Hold” and an average target price of $34.15.

 StoneCo Company Profile (Get Rating)